GE GTW465 / GTW485 / GTW490 / GTW720 Agitator Dogs Worn Out — Full Family Repair Guide

 Step 1: Prepare the Washer and Workspace

-Unplug the GE GTW465, GTW485, GTW490, or GTW720 washer from the electrical outlet.
-Locate the water supply shutoff valves behind the washer (typically on the wall or at the base of the hoses where they connect to the washer).
-Turn both the hot and cold water supply valves clockwise until they stop; do not force them.
+First things first, unplug your GE GTW465, GTW485, GTW490, or GTW720 washer from the electrical outlet.
+Next, locate the water supply shutoff valves behind the washer—these are usually on the wall or at the base of the hoses where they connect to the washer.
+Turn both the hot and cold water supply valves clockwise until they stop; don’t force them.
 Open the washer lid fully and prop it open with a sturdy wooden block to keep both hands free during work.
-If any water is visible in the tub, use a wet/dry vacuum or siphon to remove it, then wipe the interior with clean towels.
+If you see any water in the tub, use a wet/dry vacuum or siphon to remove it, then wipe the interior with clean towels.

 Step 2: Locate and Remove the Agitator Cap

-At the top-center of the agitator assembly (inside the tub), you will find the agitator cap.
-On GTW465, GTW485, GTW490, and GTW720 models, this cap is typically held in place by a single center bolt (7/16-inch or 1/2-inch socket) and sometimes a retaining clip.
-Insert the appropriate socket onto the center bolt and turn counterclockwise using a ratchet until the bolt is completely loose.
-Do not force it; if resistance is high, apply gentle pressure or tap the socket lightly with a rubber mallet to help break corrosion.
-Remove the bolt and set it aside in a safe location.
+Now, let’s get to the heart of the matter.
+At the top-center of the agitator assembly (inside the tub), you’ll find the agitator cap.
+For the GTW465, GTW485, GTW490, and GTW720 models, this cap is typically held in place by a single center bolt (7/16-inch or 1/2-inch socket) and sometimes a retaining clip.
+Use the appropriate socket to loosen the center bolt by turning counterclockwise with a ratchet.
+If you hit resistance, apply gentle pressure or tap the socket lightly with a rubber mallet to break any corrosion.
+Remove the bolt and set it aside in a safe spot.
 If a retaining clip is present beneath the bolt, carefully pry it off with a flathead screwdriver and set it aside.

 Step 3: Remove the Agitator Cap Assembly

-Grasp the agitator cap firmly with both hands and pull it straight upward with steady, even pressure.
-The cap may be stuck due to mineral deposits or a rubber seal; if so, gently rock it side-to-side while pulling, or tap the underside lightly with a rubber mallet.
+With the bolt out, grasp the agitator cap firmly with both hands and pull it straight upward with steady, even pressure.
+It might be stuck due to mineral deposits or a rubber seal; if so, gently rock it side-to-side while pulling, or tap the underside lightly with a rubber mallet.
 Once the cap separates from the agitator shaft, place it upside-down on a clean towel.
-Do not drop it or set it down carelessly, as internal components may be loose or spring-loaded.
-Inspect the underside of the cap for any loose parts, springs, or washers that may have fallen out during removal; these belong to the dog assembly and must be kept together.
+Be careful not to drop it, as internal components may be loose or spring-loaded.
+Check the underside of the cap for any loose parts, springs, or washers that may have fallen out during removal; these belong to the dog assembly.

 Step 4: Inspect and Document the Current Dog Configuration

-With the agitator cap removed, look directly down into the top of the agitator shaft.
-You will see the agitator dogs (WH43X10042 or WH43X138 components) mounted on the shaft.
+With the agitator cap off, look directly down into the top of the agitator shaft.
+You’ll see the agitator dogs (WH43X10042 or WH43X138 components) mounted on the shaft.
 These are typically small, curved plastic or composite pieces arranged in a circular pattern around the shaft.
-Carefully examine each dog for cracks, chips, flat spots where teeth should be, or obvious wear.
-Take a photograph with your phone for reference during reassembly.
-Gently try to wiggle each dog with your finger or a small tool; excessive play or wobbling indicates wear.
-Most commonly on the GTW465, GTW485, GTW490, and GTW720 models, you will find 3 or 4 dogs arranged symmetrically.
+Examine each dog for cracks, chips, flat spots where teeth should be, or obvious wear.
+I recommend taking a photograph for reference during reassembly.
+Gently wiggle each dog with your finger or a small tool; excessive play or wobbling indicates wear.
+On the GTW465, GTW485, GTW490, and GTW720 models, you should find 3 or 4 dogs arranged symmetrically.

 Step 5: Remove the Worn Agitator Dogs

 Most agitator dogs are held in place by one or two small clips, springs, or a retaining pin.
-Carefully note which direction the clip or pin is oriented.
+Carefully note the orientation of the clip or pin.
 Using a small flathead screwdriver or a specialized dog removal tool, gently pry or unclip each worn dog.
-Work slowly and deliberately to avoid breaking the clip or scratching surrounding components.
+Be slow and deliberate to avoid breaking the clip or scratching surrounding components.
 If a clip is stubborn, try tapping the screwdriver head gently with a rubber mallet.
-As each dog is removed, place it in a container so you do not lose the clips or springs.
-On the GTW465, GTW485, GTW490, and GTW720 models, the clip orientation is critical for proper reassembly, so handle this step with extra care.
+As you remove each dog, place it in a container to keep the clips and springs from getting lost.
+The clip orientation is crucial for proper reassembly, so handle this step with care.

 Step 6: Clean the Agitator Shaft and Mounting Area

 Using a clean, damp towel, wipe away any debris, mineral deposits, or old grease from the agitator shaft where the dogs mount.
 Pay special attention to the grooves or recesses where the dog clips sit.
-Any mineral buildup or corrosion will prevent the new dogs from seating properly and may cause premature failure.
+Any buildup will prevent the new dogs from seating properly and could cause them to fail prematurely.
 Dry the shaft thoroughly with a clean towel.
-Inspect the shaft itself for any damage, deformation, or corrosion that would prevent proper dog engagement.
+Inspect the shaft for any damage, deformation, or corrosion that would prevent proper dog engagement.
 If the shaft is damaged, the entire agitator assembly may need replacement; this is beyond the scope of this repair.

 Step 7: Install the New Agitator Dogs

-Remove the new agitator dogs (WH43X10042 or WH43X138) from their packaging.
+Now, grab your new agitator dogs (WH43X10042 or WH43X138) from their packaging.
 If a lubrication packet is included, set it aside for now.
-Align the first new dog with its mounting location on the shaft (matching the position of the dog you removed).
+Align the first new dog with its mounting location on the shaft, matching the position of the dog you removed.
 Gently press or click the dog into place.
 Some dogs may require a slight rocking motion to seat fully.
 Ensure the dog’s engagement teeth are facing the correct direction—typically toward the center or outer wall of the shaft, depending on your model.
-Consult the photo you took in Step 4 for correct orientation.
-Once the dog is positioned, carefully slide its retaining clip over the dog and snap it into the clip groove.
-The clip should be seated flush and should not protrude.
-Repeat this process for each dog, ensuring they are evenly spaced and all clips are secure.
+Refer to the photo you took in Step 4 for correct orientation.
+After positioning the dog, slide its retaining clip over the dog and snap it into the clip groove, ensuring it’s seated flush.
+Repeat this process for each dog, making sure they are evenly spaced and all clips are secure.

 Step 8: Apply Lubricant to the Dog Assembly

-Using the food-grade silicone grease (or the lubricant supplied with your dog kit), apply a very small amount—approximately the size of a pea—to the top and sides of each mounted dog.
-This lubricant helps reduce friction between the dogs and the drive coupling, extends the life of the new dogs, and ensures smooth operation.
-Do not over-lubricate; excess grease can attract lint and debris, which will eventually damage the dogs again.
-Wipe away any excess grease with a clean towel so it does not drip into the tub during operation.
+Using the food-grade silicone grease (or the lubricant supplied with your dog kit), apply a very small amount—about the size of a pea—to the top and sides of each mounted dog.
+This helps reduce friction between the dogs and the drive coupling, extending the life of the new dogs and ensuring smooth operation.
+Avoid over-lubricating; excess grease attracts lint and debris, which can damage the dogs again.
+Wipe away any excess grease with a clean towel so it doesn’t drip into the tub during operation.

 Step 9: Reinstall the Agitator Cap Assembly

-Inspect the underside of the agitator cap and verify that the rubber seal or gasket is clean and intact.
-If the seal is cracked, hardened, or visibly deteriorated, replace it with a new WH41X1083 gasket before proceeding.
+Before you put everything back together, inspect the underside of the agitator cap to make sure the rubber seal or gasket is clean and intact.
+If it’s cracked or hardened, replace it with a new WH41X1083 gasket.
 Align the cap’s internal drive coupling with the mounted dogs on the shaft.
-Gently lower the cap straight down onto the shaft, ensuring it seats fully and evenly.
-You should feel slight resistance as the cap bottoms out; this is normal.
-Do not force the cap down forcefully, as this may damage the dogs or the coupling.
+Lower the cap straight down onto the shaft, making sure it seats fully and evenly.
+You should feel slight resistance as the cap bottoms out, which is normal.
+Avoid forcing it down to prevent damaging the dogs or the coupling.

 Step 10: Secure the Agitator Cap with the Center Bolt

-Insert the center bolt (or new bolt if the old one is corroded or damaged) through the cap and into the threaded hole in the agitator shaft.
-Using the appropriate socket (7/16-inch or 1/2-inch, depending on your model), tighten the bolt in a clockwise direction.
-If you have a torque wrench, tighten to the manufacturer specification of 25–35 ft-lbs; if not, tighten until snug but do not overtighten, as this can strip the threads or crack the agitator cap.
-On the GTW465, GTW485, GTW490, and GTW720 models, this bolt is typically hand-tight plus a quarter turn.
-If a retaining clip was present originally, reinstall it now to prevent the bolt from backing out during operation.
+Insert the center bolt (or a new bolt if the old one is corroded or damaged) through the cap and into the threaded hole in the agitator shaft.
+Using the appropriate socket (7/16-inch or 1/2-inch, depending on your model), tighten the bolt clockwise.
+If you have a torque wrench, tighten to the manufacturer specification of 25–35 ft-lbs; if not, snug it up but don’t overtighten, as this can strip the threads or crack the agitator cap.
+This bolt is typically hand-tight plus a quarter turn.
+If a retaining clip was present originally, reinstall it now to keep the bolt secure during operation.

 Step 11: Test the Agitator Movement Before Closing the Washer

-Before reassembling everything, perform a manual test.
+Before sealing it all back up, let’s do a manual test.
 Gently grasp the agitator and try to rotate it by hand in both directions.
-The agitator should move smoothly without grinding or clicking sounds.
-If you hear grinding or feel excessive resistance, stop immediately and recheck the dog installation and clip security.
-Once manual movement feels smooth, close the washer lid and plug the electrical cord back into the outlet.
-Do not turn on the washer yet.
+It should move smoothly without any grinding or clicking sounds.
+If you hear grinding or feel excessive resistance, stop right there and recheck your dog installation and clip security.
+Once everything feels good, close the washer lid and plug the electrical cord back in.
+Don’t turn on the washer just yet.
 Turn the water supply valves back on (counterclockwise) and listen for any hissing or leaks at the connection points.
-If all is quiet and dry, you are ready for the operational test.
+If it’s all quiet and dry, you’re ready for the operational test.

 Step 12: Run a Test Cycle and Monitor Operation

 Select the shortest wash cycle on your GE GTW465, GTW485, GTW490, or GTW720 washer (typically the quick wash or rinse and spin cycle).
-Do not add clothes yet; run the cycle empty so you can observe agitator movement without obstruction.
+Don’t add clothes yet; run the cycle empty so you can observe the agitator movement without obstruction.
 Open the lid slightly (without pausing the cycle on most models) and verify that the agitator rotates smoothly during the wash phase.
-Listen for the distinctive agitation sounds you remember from when the washer was new; worn dogs often produce irregular or absent sounds.
+Listen for those distinctive agitation sounds you remember from when the washer was new; worn dogs often produce irregular or absent sounds.
 If the agitator moves smoothly and sounds normal, run one more short cycle with a small load of towels to confirm proper function.
-If the agitator does not move or sounds wrong, immediately stop the cycle, drain the washer, and recheck your dog installation.
+If there are any issues, stop the cycle immediately, drain the washer, and recheck your dog installation.

 Troubleshooting

 • Agitator still does not move after replacement: Double-check that the agitator cap is fully seated and the center bolt is tight.
 Verify that all dog clips are secure and that the dogs are oriented correctly (consult your photo from Step 4).
-If the cap is properly installed but the agitator still does not move, the problem may be in the drive coupling, transmission, or motor—seek professional diagnosis.
+If everything is in place and the agitator still does not move, the issue might be with the drive coupling, transmission, or motor—seek professional help.

 • Water leaks from around the agitator cap after reassembly: The rubber seal may not be properly installed or may be damaged.
 Remove the cap, inspect and clean the seal, and ensure it is seated fully in its groove.
 If the seal is cracked or hardened, replace it with a new gasket before reassembling.